Quick Answer

 Portion and store.
 Divide into 4 equal portions in meal prep containers.
 Top with sliced green onions and sesame seeds before sealing.

-Common mistake: Overcooking the cabbage.
+The #1 mistake: Overcooking the cabbage.
 You want it wilted but not mushy.
-Pull it off the heat while it still has a slight bite, because it will continue to soften slightly as it cools.
+Pull it off the heat while it still has a slight bite, because it will continue to soften slightly as it cools and again during reheating.

 What Are the Macros and Protein Content Per Serving?